EvanGuanSF/DrawnImageSuperscaler/README.md

  4. Files are renamed and output to the working directory by default, or the config specified DestinationFolderName.

-**Waifu2x - Caffee is optimized to work with more recent Nvidia GPUs, and this program is currently hardcoded to use cuDDN (though you can change this yourself), and therefore only those GPUs by default.
+**Waifu2x - Caffe is optimized to work with more recent Nvidia GPUs, and this program is currently hardcoded to use cuDDN (though you can change this yourself), and therefore only those GPUs by default.
 The values in the code are optimized to work with an Nvidia GTX 1070 with 8GB of vram and 32GB of system ram.
 Your mileage may vary, and experimentation with batch and split sizes may be required.
 (Lower batch and split sizes use less vram.)**